bwcastillo/CI_CensusCanada2021/README.md

 #### Pause: comments

 I tried to unite the table and do the query from there but it results very heavy for the computer.
-To query a table with this in a bigger computer is possible to use Amazon Web Services how is explained in [this tutorial](https://github.com/bwcastillo/doc-postgresqlandr)
-Is possible to see how to join the tables and when I tried to exctract information in there, in the file `1_connection_setup.R` from the line 180 to the end of the code.
-The query where I tried to exctract the data is in the file `2_bigQuery.R`.
+To query a table with this in a bigger computer is possible to use Amazon Web Services how i will explain in the future in another [tutorial-documentation](https://github.com/bwcastillo/doc-postgresqlandr).
+Is possible to see how to join the tables and when I tried to exctract information in there, in the file `1_connection_setup.R`, and after how I tried to extract the data in the file `2_bigQuery.R`.

 ### Part2: Exctracting data

 #### Creating a weird index

-It was necessary to build a weird index, but... what it means?
+It was necessary to build a weird index, but... what does it mean?
 It is a weird index because to exctract the variables in each database is necessary reference to its id (*SERIAL PRIMARY KEY*) and name description.
 The problem is that these identifiers are not ordered, if you realize the variables in the file `98-401-X2021006CI_English_meta.txt` the 1624 variables are nummered from 126 to 2623... ok, what is the problem with this?
 If you sustract 126 to 2623 is equal to 2497, damn!
 So what it was done, was copied the number descriptor of the variables in the files mentioned before in an excel file and I added a comma, in that way I could exctract them in the database.
 So once we get this original index it means from 126 to 2623 and we add a column with the index from 1 to 1624 beside the original one, so in that way we could know what is the original number of each variable.
 People can say that is better to select the original Id, identify where are the breaks and create and index from there, or maybe query for the name of the variable, but those are another alternatives to explore.

 #### Subseting the index